 I’ve appreciated the many stories I’ve read on this forum.
 Well, I haven’t met any of you face-to-face, I believe many of our wives share the same values.
 I believe our wives want us to continue living our lives.
 I believe our wives want us to do things that matter.

 Is it hard?
 You bet it’s hard.
 Nothing worth doing is that easy, is it?
 If you’re looking for something new to do this year, something to make you feel better, think about volunteering for a cause you respect, or something she liked.
 It will honor her, and it will help you as you move forward in your journey.

 Jim Winner’s Winning Thursday Thoughts will appear every other Thursday.
 Jim is a member of WSN-MO and a former stockbroker and business owner.
-He resides in Carmel, IN and Naples, FL.
+He resides in Carmel, IN.
 You can write Jim at: [email protected]